 137 sq. ft.
 DIY building cost $450

 You can’t deny that this is a sharp-looking A-frame shed.
-We know it because Lily plans are #3 in the bestsellers’ list.
+We know it because Lily’s plans are #3 on the bestsellers’ list.
 Among affordable small house plans, DIY sheds are often popular as a practice project before attempting to construct a real small or tiny house.

 Can this A-frame shed plan be transformed into a tiny house?
 Not really but it can be used as a cabin to spend a few nights “camping” in the wilderness.